Azure/azure-powershell/src/Cdn/docs/Az.Cdn.md

 Create an in-memory object for OriginGroupOverrideAction.

 ### [New-AzCdnProfile](New-AzCdnProfile.md)
-Creates a new Azure Front Door Standard or Azure Front Door Premium or CDN profile with a profile name under the specified subscription and resource group.
+Creates an CDN profile with the specified profile name under the specified subscription and resource group.

 ### [New-AzCdnResourceReferenceObject](New-AzCdnResourceReferenceObject.md)
 Create an in-memory object for ResourceReference.